All Episodes

 We all do our own thing every day.

-You know, people thought because me and Mark, you know, uh took a different approach to the primaries that we were somehow against each other, which was never further from the truth.
+You know, people thought because me and Mark, you know, took a different approach to the primaries that we were somehow against each other, which was never further from the truth.

-We you know, we're like brothers.
+You know, we're like brothers.

-That's not gonna work in my world.
+That's not going to work in my world.

 Absolutely.

-It's just the way the the difference, and I think a lot of creep people, uh, including myself, uh, like your Sean.
+And I think a lot of people, including myself, like your Sean, I love your show.

-And and and I'm doing this to tell you, Sean, uh, because the last couple of weeks have been a little bit different and uh a little noisy, and I think it's a lot of garbage, but it's from the left, so what do you know?
+And I'm doing this to tell you, Sean, because the last couple of weeks have been a little bit different and a little noisy.

 And I could also never understand or comprehend how numbers don't lie.